mattfenwick/JavaParser/src/notes.md

  - oopsie-doopsie, changed grammar to only accept identifiers in type parameters, instead of full types.
 This was just done for simplicity.
 I plan to change it back later.

+ - How is `A<B<C>>` tokenized, and how is it parsed?
+The problem is that it should be tokenized as `A, <, B, <, C, >>` according to the longest match rule, but then it would not be parsed as a correct type arguments thing.
+But Eclipse parses it just fine.
+The answer seems to be that it *is* tokenized the same way, but then the tokens can be reinterpreted during parsing, if necessary.
+So tokens beginning with `>` will have the first `>` stripped off, then the shortened token is pushed back onto the token input stream.
+   Question:  can this situation arise with type parameters, or is it only with type arguments?
+   I don't think so, because type parameters can't be nested:  in `<A extends B<C>>`, the type arguments see the `>>` and deal with it before the type parameters do.